Kitsap Regional Library's five-member Board of Trustees:

 I love libraries!
 I grew up surrounded by books.
 My family had thousands of them at home: classical literature, modern fiction, poetry, art, music, history, even cookbooks (my mother’s 2,000 volumes are now the nucleus of a culinary research collection at Los Angeles Trade-Technical College).
 What wasn’t available at home could be found at the local library, which I frequented.
 Needless to say, I started reading at an early age.
 I read constantly, which helped me earn my B.A. from Columbia University and my J.D. from Harvard Law School.
 I still read voraciously, both for business and for pleasure.

-I am a lawyer with Gottlieb Fisher PLLC in Seattle.
+I am a lawyer with Hillis Clark Martin and Peterson, P.S. in Seattle.
 I have been in private practice for over 30 years.
 My practice focuses on public finance and municipal law, but I have a long-standing specific interest in Washington state and federal library law.
 This has permitted me to develop a statewide library law practice, and I have significant experience in advising many Washington public library districts, including KRL.
 I hope this professional experience working with other libraries around the state will bring a valuable perspective to the Board.

 My family and I have lived on Bainbridge Island since 1989.
 My wife, Marilynn, is an artist.
-We have two daughters: Gwendolyn, who attends UW Medical School, and Rebecca, who is a student at Western Washington University.
+We have two daughters: Gwendolyn, who is a Pediatric resident at Seattle Children's Hospital, and Rebecca, who recently graduated from Western Washington University with a degree in Environmental Science.
 All of us are longtime patrons of KRL’s Bainbridge Island branch, which is one of the crown jewels of our community.

 I heartily support KRL’s mission to serve the community as a center for lifelong learning and a steward of access to stories, information and knowledge.
 But it is the role of KRL’s libraries as central informational hubs in their communities that excites me most.
 In addition to serving as gateways for access to information and ideas, public libraries are the foundation of our democratic society, providing neutral forums for the presentation and discussion of important community issues.